januschung/job-winner-ui/README.md

 docker run -p 3000:3000 -d job-winner-ui
 ```

 ## Contributing

-I would like your help and input.

-I appreciate all suggestions or PRs which will help this project better.
-Feel free to fork the project and create a pull request with your idea.
+We welcome contributions!
+If you'd like to help improve Job Winner, here's how you can contribute:

+1. Fork the repository.
+1. Create a new branch for your feature or fix.
+1. Make your changes and ensure the tests are passing.
+1. Submit a pull request with a description of the changes you've made.

+Feel free to open an issue if you have any questions or suggestions!